DCC-EX/dcc-ex.github.io/docs/ex-commandstation/get-started/testing.rst

 * The address should appear in the green box at the top left.
 * Select the 'Throttle' tab
 * You can now use the sliders to move your train

+See :doc:`WiThrottle Page </throttles/software/withrottle>` for details on how to install and run |wiThrottle|.

 .. warning::